grensen/perceptron_concept/README.md

 ![WP_20190423_00_35_17_Pro](https://user-images.githubusercontent.com/53048236/61755635-ca3b9180-adb8-11e9-99a6-adfce47950a5.jpg)

-Let's focus on the green index on the Image, input, hidden and output neurons are in only one array, the neuron[], so the network uses one index for all neurons.
+Let's focus on the green index on the Image, input, hidden and output neurons are in only one array, the neuron[], so the network uses one index for all neurons, the i loop seperates the layer for input, hidden or output neurons.
 And here we have to talk about the j index, thats not the whole index, because j is the activation index after the inputs and starts on the first neuron with index 3 on hidden layer 1.
 So lets talk about the gradient array in red, which starts with index 0 on the green index position 3, these is the index for the gradient[], but it's also the index for the bias[], or the netinput[] we dont need in this concept.

+It may not be obvious, but once you understand the FF process, you have understood the BP process for calculating the gradient.
+To become aware of this, you only have to turn the BP process 180 degrees.
+The initialization of the inputs and the difference of the error are the start for FF and BP, and the product summation for Netinput and Gradient are reflected.
+If you rotate the image 180 degrees, the end is the beginning and the plus becomes minus.
+Three Inputs for FF becomes 2 outputs for BP.
+From FF 1 [0] to 20 [19] goes from 20 [19] to 4 [3] with BP.

 ## Lets start to build our NN with the layers in the training cycle